 F - 8:00a-noon

-WCC's library provides Internet Explorer, access to research software, web-based email, and printing.
-The WCC Library is located on the main floor of the Heiner Center.
+The WCC Library, located on the main and top floors of the Heiner Center, has 46 computers for student use, with the same software as in the Student Computer Lab.
+The library has black/white printers and copiers.
 Please visit the Library's web page for a full description of services offered and hours of operation.

 Lab assistants are employed by Whatcom Community College to provide general support to users in the student labs.
 Their role is to assist with computer access, assist activating student network accounts, troubleshoot printer problems, equipment checkout and other lab related issues.
 Lab assistants should not be confused with tutors.
 Any student needing extra help should seek it through their instructor or from the Tutoring Center.